bertrand-benoit/hemerais/README.md

+:warning: This project is now hosted on [Gitlab](https://gitlab.com/bertrand-benoit/hemerais); switch to it to get newer versions.

 # Hemera - Intelligent System
 Created in 2010, Hemera aims to be a generic Intelligent System aggregating some more advanced Artificial Intelligence Technologies (speech, speech recognition, facial recognition, form/motion recognition, machine learning ...); with applications in day tasks, domotics and robotics.

+This script uses my [scripts-common](https://gitlab.com/bertrand-benoit/scripts-common) project.

 ## Features
 -   speech synthesis